Juanmvc/super-hero-library/README.md

 You can run the e2e tests created using cypress with (keep in mind that first you would have to have an instance of the app running on localhost:3000):

+(Given the nature of these tests that are launched waiting for a response from the api, they may fail if they are launched on a computer where there is no access to these public/private keys.)

 ```bash
 npm run e2e:chrome
 ```